clsweeting/ohdsi-webapi/docs/vocabulary.md

 - `vocabulary_id` - Filter by vocabulary ("SNOMED", "RxNorm", etc.)
 - `concept_class_id` - Filter by concept class ("Clinical Finding", "Ingredient", etc.)
 - `standard_concept` - "S" for standard concepts (recommended for analysis)
+- `page_size` - Results per page (default: 100).
+Larger defaults help users discover pagination exists

+**💡 Pagination Tip**: The default page size is 100 (not 20) to make pagination more obvious.
+If you get exactly 100 results, there are likely more - use `page=2` to get the next batch.

 ### 3. Working with Concept Hierarchies